 Preventing Frozen Pipes

-5. If you are handy, you can insulate the pipes.
-There are numerous insulation kits available at hardware stores.
-The most common is a tubular foam that is slit lengthwise to slip over existing pipes.
+- Insulate the pipes.
+Purchase an insulation kit at your local hardware store.
+The most common and easiest to install is tubular foam that is slit lengthwise to slip over existing pipes.

 Family Owned Since 1928

 5 Reasons to Change Out That Old Electrical Panel

 When we consider home remodel projects, we usually think of aesthetics, redecorating projects that enhance the look of our homes.
 We also Read more…